adamalbrecht/docx_replace/README.md

 ## Usage

-Inside of a rails controller, your code might look something like this:
+Inside of a rails controller, your code might look something like this (although I would recommend extracting most of this into a separate class):

 ```ruby
 def user_report